gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 }
 ```

-> The exact workings of `get_next_x()` is left as an excerise for the reader.
+> The exact workings of `get_next_x()` is left as an exercise for the reader.
 The important thing is that it's a constant time operation based on the sensors position, range, and the current row.

 > TODO: Link to implementation